hoangquy18/Multimodal-Aspect-Category-Sentiment-Analysis/README.md

 To understand more about the dataset, please read this paper: [New Benchmark Dataset and Fine-Grained Cross-Modal Fusion Framework for Vietnamese Multimodal Aspect-Category Sentiment Analysis
 ](https://arxiv.org/abs/2405.00543)

 Our dataset is used only for research purposes.
-Download our ViMACSA dataset directly at: https://drive.google.com/file/d/1OjWwzdbhvhYc864Tpt6Xw9anBLfgNwmt/view?usp=sharing
+Download our ViMACSA dataset on reasonable request: https://drive.google.com/file/d/1OjWwzdbhvhYc864Tpt6Xw9anBLfgNwmt/view?usp=sharing

-Our dataset is also available on Kaggle: https://www.kaggle.com/datasets/nguynquy/macsaa/data

 ## Dataset statistics
 ![The overview statistics of ViMACSA dataset](images/dataset_stat.png)